 Another issue is that the owner doesn’t have naming rights to the fictitious name unless registered as a trademark.
 Consequently, other businesses are permitted to use the name, which can lead to confusion among consumers.

-Benefits to filing a DBA
+Pros to filing a DBA

 1. Conduct business under a chosen name